1999–2000 Indiana Pacers season

 The 1999–2000 Indiana Pacers season was the 24th season for the Indiana Pacers in the National Basketball Association, and their 33rd season as a franchise.

+Season summary

+Off-season

-It was also the team's first season playing at their new arena, the Conseco Fieldhouse.
-During the off-season, the Pacers acquired small forward, top draft pick and high school basketball star Jonathan Bender from the Toronto Raptors, and acquired center, and first-round draft pick Jeff Foster out of Texas State University from the Golden State Warriors.
+This was the Pacers' first season playing at their new arena, the Conseco Fieldhouse.
+During the off-season, the team acquired rookie small forward, first-round draft pick and high school basketball star Jonathan Bender from the Toronto Raptors, and acquired rookie center, and first-round draft pick Jeff Foster out of Texas State University from the Golden State Warriors.